 This is a better time than ever to talk about the digital workplace.
 Economic uncertainties and impacts to worker health due to COVID-19 is forcing change in the way we work.
-We must experience a shift in work to a more collaborative and agile environment with tactical teams forming ad-hoc, with more data-driven creativity.
-I believe this is the kind of innovation that will keep up with ever changing market conditions.
+We must experience a shift in work to a more collaborative and agile environment with tactical teams forming ad-hoc to deliver more data-driven creativity.
+This is the kind of innovation that will keep up with ever changing market and global health conditions.

 This article gives clarity on why digital dexterity is so important.